meltyourface/blank/posts/Thrones-of-the-Dragons/Elemental-Dragon-Invocation-Ritual/index.md

 Our spirits rejoice, bear wings and astral flight, With you, wisdom's secrets unveil the night."

-Gesture: Spread arms wide, with fingers as feather quills, turn and face each direction, embracing the unseen wind.
+**Gesture**: Spread arms wide, with fingers as feather quills, turn and face each direction, embracing the unseen wind.

-Offering: Release an aged parchment of knowledge into the air, allowing it to be caught by the wind currents and carried away.
+**Offering**: Release an aged parchment of knowledge into the air, allowing it to be caught by the wind currents and carried away.

-Mythical lore: Zephyreth has long guided sages, philosophers and wanderers, offering insight gained through conversations with ancestors and the whispers of the ever-changing winds.
+**Mythical lore**: Zephyreth has long guided sages, philosophers and wanderers, offering insight gained through conversations with ancestors and the whispers of the ever-changing winds.

 5. Invocation of the Spirit Dragon - Aetherion, Weaver of Destiny and Essence